Kinto/kinto/cliquet_docs/ecosystem.rst

 JavaScript client
 =================

-One of the main goal of *Cliquet* is to ease the development of REST microservices, most likely to be used in a JavaScript environment.
+One of the main goal of *Kinto-Core* is to ease the development of REST microservices, most likely to be used in a JavaScript environment.

 A client could look like this:

 .. code-block:: javascript

-    var client = new cliquet.Client({
+    var client = new kinto.Client({
         server: 'https://api.server.com',
         store: localforage
     });